-Nik is kind of worried that the spider might not know what’s happening on the page, because the header tags are not well-optimized.
+Nik was worried that the spider might not know what’s happening on the page, because the header tags are not well-optimized.

 Matt Cutts said that it doesn’t matter whether you use H1 or H2.
 What matters is that your page contains relevant and useful information that will address the needs of your users.

-Rand Fishkin also said that heading styles no longer matter in today’s SEO, but great user experience.
+Rand Fishkin also said that heading styles no longer matter in today’s SEO, but great user experience does.

 The major reason why most people obsess over <h1> styles in the internet marketing world is because they have lots of software tools for building high-converting landing pages and the majority of them can at least design a simple HTML web page.

-Depending on your WordPress theme or template, H1 – H3 tags will break up large chunks of texts into easily-and-digestible pieces of text.
+Depending on your WordPress theme or template, H1 – H3 tags will break up large chunks of text into easily digestible pieces of text.

 And remember, when your readers are excited about your content and stick around, Google will reward you with better search rankings and increased traffic.